Other / mixed grade configuration · Miami, FL

 How many students attend Ethel Koger Beckham K-8 Center?

 Ethel Koger Beckham K-8 Center has 821 students enrolled.
-It is a other school in MIAMI, FL.
+It is a public school in Miami, FL.

 What is the student-teacher ratio at Ethel Koger Beckham K-8 Center?